Tamang language

-The Tamang language is spoken mainly in Tamangsaling Land in Nepal, Sikkim, West Bengal (Darjeeling) and North-Eastern India.
+Tamang (Devanagari: तामाङ; tāmāng) is a term used to collectively refer to a Sino-Tibetan language cluster spoken mainly in Nepal, Sikkim, West Bengal (Darjeeling) and North-Eastern India.
 It comprises Eastern Tamang, Northwestern Tamang, Southwestern Tamang, Eastern Gorkha Tamang, and Western Tamang.
 Lexical similarity between Eastern Tamang (which is regarded as the most prominent) and other Tamang languages varies between 81% and 63%.
 For comparison, the lexical similarity between Spanish and Portuguese is estimated at 89%.

-Dialects
+Varieties

-Ethnologue divides Tamang into the following varieties due to mutual unintelligibility.
+Ethnologue divides Tamang into the following distinct languages due to mutual unintelligibility with each other.